-Jeffrey Sprecher is married to Kelly Loeffler, the businesswoman and WNBA team co-owner who was appointed to the U.S. Senate by Georgia Governor Brian Kemp.
+Jeffrey Sprecher is married to Kelly Loeffler, the businesswoman and WNBA team co-owner who represented Georgia in the U.S. Senate after Gov. Brian Kemp appointed her to fill the seat left vacant by Senator Johnny Isakson’s early retirement in late 2019.

 1. Jeffrey Sprecher Bought the New York Stock Exchange in 2013